LilypadGames/Project-Virtual-Pond/.github/README.md

 3. **Open a Terminal at your Local Environment**

-Open a console/terminal at the directory where the cloned repo lives on your PC.
+Open a console/terminal within the directory the cloned repo lives at either within finder on your PC, or using your IDE such as Visual Studio Code.

 4. **Install Dependencies**